bwat47/joplin-copy-as-html/README.md

 - Markdown Format - Displays full markdown link formatting with title and URL.

+The following options are provided for indentation style:

+- Tabs
+- (4) Spaces (default)

 ### Markdown emoji

 Copy as Plain Text supports the markdown-it emoji plugin, so emoji such as :white_check_mark: will be displayed in the plain text output.
 This can be disabled if desired via the Display emojis setting.